shahank42/blog/README.md

-# shahanknet
+# shahankNet

 These are the files for my blog site.

-Please create an issue if the site deployment has failed, I'll try to look at it as soon as I can.
+Please [create an issue](https://github.com/shahank42/blog/issues/new) if the site deployment has failed, I'll try to look at it as soon as I can.

 ---